BUT 9641T

 The BUT 9641T was a three-axle double deck trolleybus chassis manufactured by British United Traction between 1947 and 1956.
 A total of 498 were manufactured for eight operators in England at Leyland's Ham, AEC's Southall and Crossley Motors' Stockport factories.
+127 were supplied to London Transport, forming their Q1 class, and Nottingham purchased 102.

+As of 2024, around eleven 9641T trolleybuses are preserved in the UK, including examples at the East Anglia Transport Museum in Suffolk and the Trolleybus Museum at Sandtoft in Yorkshire.